Active Coarse-to-Fine Segmentation of Moveable Parts from Real Images: Method

 }

-\agp{ \rqw{We obtain the object class with fully connected layers. }For 6DoF pose estimation, \rqw{we use} two identical MLP heads with different output dimensions -- one for estimating camera translation $\tilde{t}=\left(\tilde{t}_{x}, \tilde{t}_{y}, \tilde{t}_{z}\right)$, and the other for estimating the camera rotation matrix $\tilde{R} \in S O(3)$ as described in \cite{zhou2019continuity}.
+\agp{ \rqw{We obtain the object class with \chk{a fully connected network with 3 layers followed by a softmax activation.}} For 6DoF pose estimation, \rqw{we use} two identical MLP heads \chk{with 3 linear layers with ReLU activation} and different output dimensions -- one for estimating camera translation $\tilde{t}=\left(\tilde{t}_{x}, \tilde{t}_{y}, \tilde{t}_{z}\right)$, and the other for estimating the camera rotation matrix $\tilde{R} \in S O(3)$ as described in \cite{zhou2019continuity}.

-The MLP head for interaction direction prediction outputs a set of possible interaction directions $d \in \{\pm x, \pm y, \pm z\}$ corresponding to the 6DoF coordinates.
+The MLP head for interaction direction prediction outputs a set of \chk{6 }possible interaction directions $d \in \{\pm x, \pm y, \pm z\}$ corresponding to the 6DoF coordinates.
 Using $b^{o}$ and the estimated 6DoF object pose, we can obtain the corresponding 3D \emph{oriented} bounding box $B^{o}$, which tightly fits the $b^{o}$.
-From among the eight vertices in $B^{o}$, we select vertices of the face along the interaction direction as the representative 2D box for the interaction surface, and use it to crop the input image. \rqw{This cropped image is further multiplied with the object 2D binary mask to filter out background pixels, obtaining the refined binary object mask $m_r$, which guides the subsequent \emph{fine} stage to focus exclusively on the relevant features of the articulated object.} } \paragraph{\emph{Fine} stage.} \agp{ There is just one component to this stage, which is the masked-attention decoder from Mask\emph{2}Former \cite{cheng2022masked} (see Figure \ref{fig:method}).
+From among the eight vertices in $B^{o}$, we select vertices of the face along the interaction direction as the representative 2D box for the interaction surface, and use it to crop the input image. \rqw{This cropped image is further multiplied with the object 2D binary mask to filter out background pixels, obtaining the refined binary object mask $m_r$, which guides the subsequent \emph{fine} stage to focus exclusively on the relevant features of the articulated object.} } \paragraph{\textbf{Fine \emph{stage}.}} \agp{ There is just one component to this stage, which is the masked-attention decoder from Mask\emph{2}Former \cite{cheng2022masked} (see Figure \ref{fig:method}).
 It is made up of a cascade of three identical layers, $L_i$'s. $L_{1}$ takes as input image features $f_{pd}$ and the refined mask, $m_r$, and outputs a binary mask which is fed to the next layer.
 Eventually, the binary mask at the output of $L_{3}$ is multiplied with $f_{pd}$ resulting in \xeable part segmentation in the RGB space.
-We call this our \emph{pose-aware masked-attention decoder}. } \paragraph{Loss functions.}\agp{We formulate the training loss as below
+We call this our \emph{pose-aware masked-attention decoder}. } \paragraph{\textbf{Loss functions.}}\agp{We formulate the training loss as below

 where $L_{class}$ is the binary-cross entropy for object class prediction, $L_{dir}$ is the cross-entropy loss for interaction direction prediction, $L_{om}$ is the binary mask loss for object mask prediction.
 We define the loss for pose estimation as $L_{pos} = \lambda_t L_t+\lambda_{rot} L_{rot}$, where $L_t$ is the L2-loss of the translation head and $L_{rot}$ is the geodesic loss~\cite{mahendran20173d} of the rotation head.
 We set $\lambda_t$ and $\lambda_{rot}$ to 2 and 1 respectively.
 We use a pixel-wise cross-entropy loss for the \emph{fine} stage.